 Besides the catalog, my video / animation responsibilities and art revisions, my work would range from creating new brands for sister companies, weekly web blasts, marketing campaigners and multiple outlets where graphics are requested.
 This portion showcases some of that work.

 Working with IDProductsource for 3+ years has been a very appreciated experience.
-Designing with people who I truly believe have become incredible friends offers a lot of fulfillment.
-We learned a lot together in the time we've spent with IDProductsource and it has taught me a lot about what I can truly bring to the table and how I react and communicate with other designers in a long term working environment.
+I learned a in the time I spent with IDProductsource and it has taught me a lot about what I can truly bring to the table and how I react and communicate with other designers in a long term working environment.
 I'm out going, a good speaker, and can truly explain and pitch ideas with passion and understanding.
 I love what I do, and working with IDProductsource let me express that.
 There were instances of negative feedback on work but I knew what ideas I should fight for and I which ideas needed revision to be better.
 The projects were challenging, yet rewarding.
 I managed to develop some new skills and I also had the opportunity to push myself personally as well as professionally.
 The management was very satisfied with the results and based on what I’ve been told, the projects had helped them reach their goals.